OlgaSlota/Python-Course/hw5/README.md

-# Zadanie 5
+# Homework 5

-Analysing python code quality that can be found on GitHub:
+Automated analysis of python code quality found on GitHub:

 1. Using  argparse module to parse GitHub URL from command  line argument.
 2. Downloading code from given URL using requests module.